Next Meeting, 7th April 2026

-Our next meeting will be Tuesday 21st March 2023.
+Our next meeting will be on Tuesday 7th April 2026 at the Horse and Jockey Pub.
 As usual, we will start playing shorter games from 7.30pm as people arrive, until 8pm when we will start something a little longer.
-For those who want to eat, the table is booked from 6.45pm.
+The pub is doing food, so those that are eating will be arriving from around 6.45pm.

 – Image by boardGOATS